tercasaskova311/podcast-recommendation-platform/docs/instruction.md

-# INSTRUCTIONS TO RUN THE INFRASTRUCTURE
+# Instruction

-# HOW TO RUN THE INFRASTRUCTURE
+# How to run the infrastructure

 1. Run **make init** (wait until it finishes).
    The only container that should be stopped after this command is `airflow-airflow-init-1` (it is only used to initialize Airflow).